Scalable Ride-Sourcing Vehicle Rebalancing with Service Accessibility Guarantee: A Constrained Mean-Field Reinforcement Learning Approach: Related Work

-Although MARL greatly reduces the dimension of action space, it leads to another challenge, i.e., the communication and coordination among agents.
+Although MARL greatly reduces the dimension of the action space, it leads to another challenge, i.e., the communication and coordination among agents.
 A typical solution is to introduce a central controller that collects and broadcasts information to agents.
 Accordingly, each agent may update its policy based on the global information and local observations~\citep{foerster2016learning,lowe2017multi}.

-The recent development of mean-field reinforcement learning (MFRL) provides another promising path to resolve the scalability issue.
+Mean-field reinforcement learning (MFRL) provides another promising path to resolve the scalability issue.
 MFRL has been used to model the searching behaviors of non-cooperative ride-sourcing drivers~\citep{shou2020optimal} and to decentralize the order dispatching problem in ride-sharing~\citep{li2019efficient}.
-Recently, vehicle rebalancing has also been studied in mean-field settings. \citet{steinberg2025mean} showed that stateless vehicle rebalancing can be efficiently optimized using mean-field Bayesian optimization. \citet{jusup2023safe} use model-based MFRL to learn a rebalancing policy under unknown deterministic transition dynamics, using a simplified zone-based matching in which matching and rebalancing are executed sequentially.
-The existing literature is missing a model that addresses the inherent complexity arising in realistic environments such as stochasticity in transitions, the concurrent occurrence of vehicle-rider matching, vehicles' rebalancing and cruising, and variability in rider behaviors.
-Our work bridges the gap between the mentioned theoretical settings and the real world and offers an exhaustive analysis by introducing a simulator with a realistic matching process integrated within stochastic transition dynamics.
+MRFL has also been recently introduced to address the rebalancing problem~\citep{li2025repositioning,ling2025balancing,ye2025dynamic}.
+Specifically, in \cite{steinberg2025mean}, the rebalancing problem is modeled as a contextual multi-armed bandit, which can be seen as a single-step RL problem, and optimized via mean-field Bayesian methods.
+Our previous work applied safe model-based MFRL to tackle the rebalancing problem, assuming unknown deterministic transition dynamics~\cite{jusup2024safe}.
+Differently, this paper incorporates stochastic transitions due to uncertainties in vehicle-rider matching and the demand process.

+As mentioned in \Cref{sec:introduction}, the equity issue has rarely been addressed in vehicle rebalancing, and it has been introduced only as an auxiliary reward \citep{wang2021data, sun2022optimizing}.
+To the best of our knowledge, our previous work \citep{jusup2024safe} is the first to explicitly express fairness as an accessibility guarantee and incorporate it into the MFRL framework as a constraint, leading to a safe MFRL problem.